hasanshinnar/Al-Quds-Lana-Website/README.md

 ## Al-Quds Lana Mobile Store Website
-This is an e-commerce and service platform for Al-Quds Lana Mobile Shop, Zarqa, Jordan.
+An e-commerce and service platform for Al-Quds Lana Mobile Shop, Zarqa, Jordan.
 ---
 ## Overview
 Al-Quds Lana's website is a dual-purpose platform built to modernize the in-store experience and extend it online.
 Whether a customer is looking to browse the latest phones or book a repair, this site handles both.